Christopher Rice Mansel Talbot: Margam Castle

 Over a five-year period from 1830, Talbot set about redeveloping the family estate at Margam Castle.
 The mansion was designed in the Tudor Gothic style by architect Thomas Hopper (1776–1856), while Edward Haycock (1790–1870) was supervisory architect and designed parts of the interior and exterior of the house, the stables, terraces and lodges.
 Talbot also took a keen interest in the project, encouraging his architects to borrow elements from Lacock Abbey in Wiltshire (ancestral home of the Talbots and home to his cousin William Henry Fox Talbot) and Melbury House in Dorset (home of his mother's family, the Fox-Strangways, Earls of Ilchester).
 Margam Castle is a Grade I listed building owned by Neath and Port Talbot County Borough council.

-Talbot encouraged his relations William Fox Talbot and John Talbot Dillwyn Llewellyn in the development of photography and was himself a Fellow of the Royal Society.
+Talbot encouraged his relations William Fox Talbot and John Talbot Dillwyn Llewelyn in the development of photography and was himself a Fellow of the Royal Society.